Help heads to NYC as experts predict over 100,000 US deaths

 “I want every American to be prepared for the hard days that lie ahead,” said Trump, who has extended social distancing guidelines to April 30.
 “We’re going to go through a very tough two weeks.”

-Worldwide, more than 850,000 people have been infected and over 42,000 have died, according to a tally kept by Johns Hopkins University.
-Italy and Spain accounted for half the deaths, while the U.S. had over 185,000 infections and more than 3,800 dead.
+Worldwide, nearly 860,000 people have been infected and over 42,000 have died, according to a tally kept by Johns Hopkins University.
+Italy and Spain accounted for half the deaths, while the U.S. had over 185,000 infections and about 3,900 dead.
 That’s above the official toll of about 3,300 in China, where the virus began.

 New York was the nation’s deadliest hot spot, with about 1,550 deaths statewide, most of them in New York City, which braced for things to get much worse in the coming weeks.